SNHD-Development/FormSchemaRender/README.md

 	- Bug in Address Field Template (missing div)
 	- Adding ability to render the Select and Radio by Name (Alphabetical)
 	- In edit mode, checkbox value is not showing need to fixed.
+	- Adding the CheckBox option to be able to handle other.

 * 0.1.0